 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and evaluation of mineral properties.
 The board of directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The Company defines capital to include all components of shareholders' equity.
 In order to carry out the planned exploration and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the six-month period ended December 31, 2023.
+There were no changes in the Company's approach to capital management during the six-month period ended December 31, 2024.

-The Company considers its capital to be equity, which is comprised of share capital, reserves and accumulated deficit, which as at December 31, 2023, totaled \$271,888 (June 30, 2023 - \$436,945).
+The Company considers its capital to be equity, which is comprised of share capital, reserves and accumulated deficit, which as at December 31, 2024, totaled a deficit \$77,617 (June 30, 2024 - \$48,053 equity).